-Training Models
+Training Methods

 There is no accepted standard for patient models.
 Several different patient models have been described.
-These include human cadavers (10, 19, 20), animal models (32) plastic manikins (5, 17), lung models (30) and preserved pig larynxes.
-(14, 35) Comparisons of SC speed and success rates will likely vary across different training models.
+These include human cadavers, animal models, plastic manikins, lung models, and preserved pig larynxes.14,35 Comparisons of SC speed and success rates will likely vary across different training models.
 A plastic manikin will not likely perform the same as an animal model or cadaver.
 Likewise, a caprine (goat) animal model will present training variables different than an ovine (sheep) model or a porcine (pig) model.
-Each model has different airway anatomy, skin thickness and the like.
-Cadaver models will likewise have some differences.
+Each model has different airway anatomy, skin thickness, and the like.
+Cadaver models, likewise, will have some differences.
 The tissue elasticity of fresh cadavers has a different feel than embalmed or preserved cadavers.
-Animal models and infused cadavers can bleed during the procedure while manikins and non-infused cadavers do not.
-Cadaver models are also most often elderly patients who may have little subcutaneous tissue and easily discernable anatomy while a pig model will have a thick neck and challenging anatomy.
-(18)
+Animal models and infused cadavers can bleed during the procedure, while manikins and noninfused cadavers do not.
+Cadaver models are also most often elderly patients who may have little subcutaneous tissue and easily discernible anatomy, while a pig model will have a thick neck and challenging anatomy.